 THIS IS PRAYER ECONOMICS …

 Almost any person of faith can learn Prayer Economics.
 It’s just four simple steps.
-We can all perform, and you’ll get better and better over time as you practice these steps and make them part of your life habits.
+We can all perform them, and you’ll get better over time as you practice.

 Prayer Economics works because prayer works.